mbari-org/benchmark_eval/doc/docs/installation.md

 ## Cloning the Repository

 In your terminal, type in the command below.
-Make sure you're in the directory you'd like this to be in!
+Make sure you're in the directory you'd like this to be in:
 ```
 git clone https://github.com/mbari-org/benchmark_eval.git
 ```

-Then, to get into the repository, type
+Then, to get into the repository, type:
 ```
 cd benchmark_eval
 ```